 We’ve compiled a list of the best body protectors for horse riding on the market – they all conform to the latest BETA level 3 standard (2018).
 If you’d like more information about choosing a body protector, we are here to help.
 Wherever you choose to buy, we strongly recommend that you have your body protector fitted by a professional BETA-trained fitter.

-Here’s a selection of the best body protectors to consider…
+Here’s a selection of the best body protectors (listed alphabetically) to consider…

 Champion Titanium Ti22